Administrative

 Those projects are:

-• A new 10th elementary school in the south end of the district — Potential capacity of the new building would be about 650-700 students.
+• A new 10th elementary school to handle growth — Potential capacity of the new building would be about 650-700 students.
 The estimated cost is about $36 million.
+Location TBD, likely between Iron Springs Elementary and Three Peaks Elementary.

 • A brick and mortar building to house alternative programs, including Launch High and Southwest Education Academy (SEA) — SEA is limited to space in five mobile buildings and can only serve 60 students at any given time.
 Launch High is a project-based learning model and is limited to about 200 students attending every other day.
 The proposed building would house SEA, Launch and online programs.
-It has the potential to double the capacity.
+It has the potential to double the capacity of both programs.
 Estimated cost is $30 million.

 The 2024 bond addresses two of the biggest needs in the district.
 A new elementary school helps relieve overcrowding in many of our elementary schools.
 All-day kindergarten and new move-ins have pushed some of our elementary schools over capacity, forcing the use of portables.